namikomit/LysisInhibitionAgentBasedModel/README.md

 # My Research Code

-This repository contains the code related to the paper: *Agent-based Modeling of Lysis Inhibition Dynamics and Collapse in T-even Phage Infections*.
+This repository contains the code related to the paper: *Agent-based Modeling of Lysis Inhibition Dynamics and Collapse in T-even Phage Infections* by Julia Cabrera Cortada and Namiko Mitarai.

 ## Usage